 This post contains affiliate links which means I make a very small (super tiny) commission at no extra cost to you!

-You could also pack little baggies of Low Carb Granola Cereal for a quick between meal snack.
+You could also pack little baggies of Low Carb Cereal for a quick between meal snack.

 If you want to be environmentally conscious, you can use these reusable bags for your granola instead of plastic.

-My favorite meal to meal prep for lunch is a taco chicken salad with black lentils.
+My favorite meal prep ideas for lunch is a taco chicken salad with black lentils.
 Please, low carb friends, don’t be scared by the word lentils!
 These lentils are low in carbs and full of fiber.
-For 1/3 cup, which is what I added to my meal prep bowls, they are 8 net carbs.
+For 1/3 cup, which is what I added to my low carb meal prep bowls, they are 8 net carbs.

 They are delicious, so pretty, and I found mine for a great price in the bulk bins at Whole Foods!

 I made these black lentils (aka beluga lentils) in my Instant Pot Pressure Cooker.
 That is the only way to make lentils, in my opinion.
 They are finished in no time and you don’t have to worry about a pot boiling over on the stove top.